 We have a large number of bills – travel expenses – daycare (*NOT currently, Grand Forks is cost-prohibitive and we will both need several jobs to pay for both girls’ daycare) – food – hotels – medicine – and the hospital bills to pay for.

-We are currently in the end phases of a move to Grand Forks, North Dakota so Andrea can be close to her family members.
+in the end phases of a move to living in Grand Forks, North Dakota so Andrea can be close to her family members.
 This is very important to us and we know that this is the proper thing to do with everything we’re dealing with.

 We aren’t asking anything besides the prayers of everyone, but we were asked by several people to create a page like this.